microsoft/ClearScript/ReadMe.txt

 ------------------------

 The provided project and solution files require Visual Studio 2012.
-They produce architecture-neutral managed libraries that target .NET Framework 4.5, although ClearScript has been tested with .NET Framework 4.0 as well.
+They produce architecture-neutral managed libraries that target .NET Framework 4.0.
+ClearScript has been tested with .NET Framework 4.5 as well.
 It does not support older environments.
 The output directory is bin\[Debug|Release].

 There are two ways to build ClearScript - with and without V8 support.